Cross-Origin Resource Sharing (CORS)

 Share cross-origin resources safely

 The browser's same-origin policy blocks reading a resource from a different origin.
-This mechanism stops a malicious site from reading another site's data, but it also prevents legitimate uses.
-What if you wanted to get weather data from another country?
+This mechanism stops malicious sites from reading other sites' data, but it also prevents legitimate uses.

-In a modern web application, an application often wants to get resources from a different origin.
-For example, you want to retrieve JSON data from a different domain or load images from another site into a <canvas>
+Modern web apps often want to get resources from a different origin, for example, retrieving JSON data from a different domain or load images from another site into a <canvas> element.
+These can be public resources that should be available for anyone to read, but the same-origin policy blocks their use.
+Developers have historically used workarounds such as JSONP.

 A browser and a server can exchange data over the network using the Hypertext Transfer Protocol (HTTP).
 HTTP defines the communication rules between the requester and the responder, including what information is needed to get a resource.

-The HTTP header is used to negotiate the type of message exchange between the client and the server and is used to determine access.
-Both the browser's request and the server's response message are divided into two parts: header and body:
+The HTTP header negotiates the message exchange between the client and the server, and is used to determine access.
+Both the browser's request and the server's response message are divided into a header and a body.

 Information about the message such as the type of message or the encoding of the message.
 A header can include a variety of information expressed as key-value pairs.
 The request header and response header contain different information.